Terry Williams Trainer:

 - Thorough pre-workshop communication clarifying expectations for participants and minimising any potential stresses through uncertainty or logistics,

 - The creation of a safe and stimulating learning environment taking into account health & safety, diversity and the needs of adult learners, acknowledging the existing wisdom within the room but also the ground rules and expectations of participation.
-My three fundamental principles are information, interesting and involvement,
+Terry's three fundamental principles are information, interesting and involvement,

 - A high degree of interaction and PowerPoint only used for high visual information transfer or display of activity instructions.
 Much of the learning will take place via experiential learning with structured activities individually or in pairs / small groups.
-I follow the FAD model with each activity prefaced with a frame to justify it and provide direction and be followed by a debrief to question the activity’s experience in a structured way: what happened + so what + now what.
+Terry follows the FAD model with each activity prefaced with a frame to justify it and provide direction and be followed by a debrief to question the activity’s experience in a structured way: what happened + so what + now what.

 - A rotation of working relationships within the larger group throughout the day.
 Those with more knowledge can help those with less and those with less can challenge those with experience,

-- Ideally, although this is more of a challenge for the client than myself, some structure, support or activity should follow the training to reinforce its transfer to the workplace.
+- Ideally, although this is more of a challenge for the client than Terry, some structure, support or activity should follow the training to reinforce its transfer to the workplace.
 This could range from an actual project to be completed applying the skills to a real-world task (although this does place a burden on someone at the client to administer) to a simple Q&A with participants’ supervisors on how the skills are going and how they might help the transfer to the workplace.